MindscapeHQ/raygun4reactnative/README.md

 ## Generating Sourcemaps

 Source Maps help to convert minified JavaScript code back into source code.
-R aygun uses them to take un-readable errors generated from minified JavaScript and translate them to be readable and to include code snippets from your source.
+Raygun uses them to take un-readable errors generated from minified JavaScript and translate them to be readable and to include code snippets from your source.

 To generate them in your app, refer to the React Native documentation: